We hope we've done a good job of making things clear, but if they are not, please see our FAQ below for more help:

 PWB does not disclose organization/charity names until a photographer is selected and formally commits to a project.
 We disclose all relevant organization details on each project page.
 All of our organizations fulfill these criteria.

-Our photographers and videographers are responsible for insuring their own equipment.
+Our photographers and videographers are responsible for insuring their own equipment and it is highly recommended.

 Details about program fees (what it includes/does not include) are outlined here.

 There will be no travel involved for your training.
-Training will be done virtually or over the telephone with PWB’s Executive Director (ED) 3 to 4 weeks prior to departure.
+Training will be done virtually or over the telephone with the PWB Program Manager no later than 2 weeks prior to departure.

-We use our limited resources to help organizations that are struggling the most.
+No. We use our limited resources to help organizations that are struggling the most.
+We operate anywhere on the planet as long as a need is demonstrated.

 Couldn't find an answer to your question?
 Contact us at firstname.lastname@example.org